How to cover up skin redness?

 Next we’ll talk about the best makeup to cover rosacea redness and best foundation for redness in skin.

-Makeup tips for redness & rosacea
+Makeup tips for redness & makeup for rosacea

 Many people want to know how to cover up redness effectively without further irritating sensitive skin or having to use heavy makeup that clogs pores and causes more skin problems.
 The trick is to find makeup with full coverage but a light consistency.
 The best makeup to cover redness and acne is a color corrector, a very pigmented concealer and foundation for sensitive skin.